 2. In the middle are mid-sized firms that usually include three to seven professionals, usually called M&A Advisors.

-3. At the smaller end of the transaction range, most businesses are sold by boutique, one to three person firms usually called Business Brokers.
+3. At the smaller end of the transaction range, most businesses are sold by smaller firms usually called Business Brokers.

 Understanding the pricing mechanisms for M&A fees is easier if you look at it from the perspective of the professionals doing the transactions.
 Very large firms have offices in downtown towers with human receptionists and assistants.
 The mid-sized firms have smaller offices in less expensive buildings, use automated phone answering and have no assistants.
 The individuals in boutique firms answer their own phones.